 The amount of blood in the right atrium or CVP.

-It stands for mean arterial blood pressure and the normal value is 90
+It stands for mean arterial blood pressure; the normal value is 93 mmHg.

 92. What is CVP?

-It stands for pulmonary capillary wedge pressure that the normal ranges
+It stands for pulmonary capillary wedge pressure; the normal range is 4-12 mmHg.

 94. What is an increased CVP associated with?